Big Bend National Park: Mountains and deserts and rivers, oh my!

 Ross Maxwell Scenic Drive

 Thursday I drove into the park and headed south and west down the 30 mile Ross Maxwell Scenic Drive, named for the first superintendent of Big Bend.
 The drive is truly scenic.

 I drove all the way to the end, without any stops, to the Santa Elena Canyon as I wanted to do that trail first.
 I get there and walk several hundred yards down the trail and see the Terlingua Creek crossing which is supposedly “usually dry” flowing with water.

 There was a guy in shorts walking through water up to his waist holding his belongings over his head.
 Another man, leading a lady, were also crossing the creek.
 I thought, no way.
 The trail is supposed to be beautiful but didn’t think it worth wading across that dirty muddy water.
-And the guy I was standing next to, turned to me and said he saw a couple snakes in the water just upstream.
+The guy I was standing next as we both watched these avid hikers, turned to me and said “there are a couple snakes in the water just upstream”.
+Definitely, no.

 So I walked along the creek both north and south to look at the canyon then went back to my car and drove to the Dorgan-Sublett Trail.
 I had already stopped at the Santa Elena overlook just up the road for a great view of the canyon and river.

 The Dorgan home, the Sublett farm house, and several other buildings and ruins are accessible from the trail.

 I stopped at the Mule Ears Viewpoint and then did just about 1.2 mile of the 3.8 mile round trip on the Mule Ears Spring Trail.
 It is easy and flat, but hot, hot, hot and NO shade.
 I did get great views of the Mule Ears and the desert.